oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Error Recovery

-- When updating a domain with `rollBackIfRestartRequired` is set to true, if the changes involve non-dynamic changes, all changes are canceled.
+- When updating a domain with `cancelChangesfRestartRequired` is set to true, if the changes involve non-dynamic changes, all changes are canceled.
 User must correct the models immediately or use offline update instead.
 This avoids the mismatch between the models in the configmap and the domain's configuration.
 - Changes to the image, configmap, and domain resource YAML are under user control.
 The operator cannot revert the changes automatically just like offline updates.
 - In case of any failure in online updates, no changes will be made to running domain.
 However, since the introspect job runs periodically against the domain resources up to 6 times.
 You can delete the introspection job, correct the error and re-apply the changes; or just correct the error and wait for the next introspection job retry.